 What is the Average Revenue per User?

 The average revenue per user (ARPU) is a monetary metric.
 It sets the total revenue that an app generates in ratio to the total number of users.
-Or in simple words, it tells app owners how much money they make per user.
+It refers to a predefined period of time, for instance, one month.
+In simple words, the ARPU tells app owners how much money they make per user within a specific period.

 The ARPU is an important KPI because it indicates the value of each user.
 This value allows app owners to determine which CPIs they can pay to make user acquisition campaigns profitable.
 Thus, it is the basement for reasonable marketing planning.